aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}-->

 ### **NoWrap Mode for Text**
-It is possible to avoid line breaks in text that is too long for a single row using the *setNoWrap* method of class [*CodetextParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
-Whe the *True* setting is enabled, the text label is displayed in a single row reagrdless of the text length.
+It is possible to avoid line breaks in a text that is too long for a single row using the *setNoWrap* method of class [*CodetextParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters).
+When the *True* setting is enabled, the text label is displayed in a single row regardless of the text length.
 The default setting is *False*.
 Barcode images shown below have been created with different *NoWrap* settings.

 |<p align="center">**Text Wrapping Mode**</p>|<p align="center">**Wrap**</p>|<p align="center">**No Wrap**</p>|
 | :-: | :-: | :-: |